smileusd/blog/source/_posts/2024-05-04-cgroup-v2-buffer-io.md

 ```

-Here the bio has to bind to the IO cgroup, if the css is empty, it will bind to the root cgroup.
+Here the bio binds to the IO cgroup on bi_blkg, if the css is empty, it will bind to the root cgroup.

 The wbc_account_cgroup_owner is a solution for this question: if multiple processes from different cgroup write into the same inode, how to decide who is the owner of this inode right now.
 The wbc_account_cgroup_owner counts the pages to different cgroup by memory id.
 After finishing the current writeback, the wbc_detach_inode function uses Boyer-Moore majority vote algorithm to select the owner of this inode, then calls inode_switch_wbs to switch the bdi_writeback for the inode.